 Enzymes are highly specific in nature.
 This specific nature is of the following types

-(a) Group-specific: These enzymes will act on molecule having a specific functional group like amines, acids, etc. Enzymes are not only structural specific but also specific to the chemical groups surrounding them.
+(a) Group-specific: These enzymes will act on molecules having a specific functional group like amines, acids, etc. Enzymes are not only structural specific but also specific to the chemical groups surrounding them.

 Example: Pepsin hydrolyses a peptide bond in which the amino group (NH2 group) is contributed by an aromatic amino acid such as phenylalanine, tryptophan.

-(b) Linkage specific: In this type, the activity of enzyme depends upon the linkage of enzyme molecule with functional groups.
+(b) Linkage specific: In this type, the activity of the enzyme depends upon the linkage of enzyme molecules with functional groups.